Putting together a baby registry? Don’t forget these most forgotten baby registry items that you’ll definitely want once baby arrives.

 This post and the photos within it may contain Amazon or other affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-I was careful to research what items not to add to your baby registry.
+I was also careful to research what items not to add to a baby registry.
+And I omitted all of those from mine as well.

-We were blessed to get several items from friends and family at our baby shower.
+I was incredibly blessed to get so many gifts at my baby shower.
 And I was sure that I had thought of everything:

 But as an expecting mom, there was only so much I knew.

-Whether you’re a first-time mom, or are making a baby registry for your second baby, here are some of the most overlooked baby registry items that you should consider adding to your registry.
+Whether you’re a first-time mom, or are making a baby registry for your second baby, here are some of the most forgotten and overlooked baby items that you should consider adding to your registry.

 Overlooked Baby Registry Items